 Do you want to ensure your ownership interest in a business is completely anonymous?
 This could be for a number of different reasons, including avoiding baseless lawsuits.
-Perhaps your buddy the Internet marketer got sued last month and you believe you can avoid the same fate if people can’t find what you own.
+Perhaps your buddy the Internet marketer got sued last month and you believe you can avoid the same fate if people can’t find out who you are.

-But, beware as there are a ton of myths out there regarding privacy and asset protection.
-Guaranteed asset protection simply through privacy of ownership is basically a myth.
-Many new entrepreneurs get lured into believing what often amounts to false hype.
-I try to dispel a few of these myths in this article.
-The bottom line is that privacy does not protect your assets by itself, it is only marginally beneficial.
 The single greatest benefit of a state’s privacy protections is that it can help prevent frivolous litigation.
 Preventing the average Joe from finding out what companies you may own by searching public records is a good thing.
-This can save a lot of baseless claims.
+This may save a few baseless claims.
 The plaintiff will have to spend more money and most lawsuits are a simple game of pure economics.
-So, privacy can sometimes make it very expensive for a potential plaintiff to find your assets.
-However, any creditor willing to spend the money will not have any trouble finding your assets in most cases, and you would be compelled to disclose your assets if you are sued personally and your creditor is awarded a judgement against you.
+So, privacy can sometimes make it more expensive for a potential plaintiff to find your assets.
+However, any personal creditor willing to spend the money will not have any trouble finding your assets in most cases, and you would be compelled to disclose your assets if you are sued personally and your creditor is awarded a judgement against you.

 The stated advantages to organizing under Nevada or Wyoming law for privacy purposes include:

--Privacy for stockholders by not requiring that their names become part of the public corporate records.
-Nevada or Wyoming do not require shareholders or the members of an LLC to be disclosed in any initial or annual corporate or LLC filings.
-Only the director(s) and officer(s) of a corporation and the manager(s) of the LLC need to be disclosed-I discuss this under Understanding Privacy below;
+-Privacy for stockholders and members by not requiring that their names become part of the public corporate or LLC records.
+Nevada and Wyoming do not require shareholders or the members of an LLC to be disclosed in any initial or annual corporate or LLC filings.
+Only the director(s) and officer(s) of a corporation and the manager(s) of the LLC need to be disclosed.
+I discuss this in detail later;

 Also, business owners may have to personally guarantee any debt on behalf of your business and will likely enter into contracts on behalf of your business.
 This means providing your name and signature on certain documents.
 These are all ways in which you could possibly disclose your identity.
 The average owner of a business is going to operate his/her own business and really has no way to avoid these things.
 Of course, when business owners don’t take an active role in operating the business or sign any such contracts or guarantees, these concerns may not apply.